3mcd/javelin/README.md

 The primary goals of Javelin are speed, minimalism, and ease-of-use.
 A secondary goal is to provide examples of client-side prediction, input reconciliation, and other algorithms commonly used in fast-paced online games.

+This library is comprised of an Entity-Component System (ECS) and an associated networking package used to synchronize game data between a client and server (or other clients).

 ## Docs

 Visit https://javelin.games